JorryJoestar/ZetaDB/draft.md

     mode3 page is similar to mode2

 storage/storageEngine.go
-    data buffer: for page whose pageId is under 16, they are stored in keyTableHeadPageBuffer and it is invalid to delete them.
+    data buffer: for page whose pageId is under 17, they are stored in keyTableHeadPageBuffer and it is invalid to delete them.

+execution/querySubOperator
+    after tuples going through these operators, their tableId & tupleId is invalid

+execution/initializationManager.go
+    always remember before initialization, old files should be removed

+container/logicalPlan.go
+    all nodes are bag operation defaultly